Step pyramid: Ancient Egypt

 The earliest Egyptian pyramids were step pyramids.
 In the First Dynasty at Saqqara, a large step pyramid like structure was found within the interior of Mastaba 3808 dating to the reign of the pharaoh Anedjib.
 Egyptologist Walter B Emery found other mastabas of this late 1st Dynasty period that may have been of similar design in which several inscriptions depicting step pyramids during this era are also found, mostly credited to Anedjib's successor Qa'a.
 The first recognized step pyramid, however, dates to the beginning of the Third Dynasty attributed to the pharaoh Djoser.
 Though Egyptologists often credit his vizier Imhotep as its architect, the Dynastic Egyptians themselves, contemporaneously or in numerous later Dynastic writings about the character, did not credit him with either the designing of the Pyramid of Djoser or the invention of stone architecture.
 Djoser's pyramid was first built as a square mastaba like structure, which as a rule were known to otherwise be rectangular, and expanded several times by way of a series of accretion layers to produce the stepped pyramid structure we see today.
 Later pharaohs, including Sekhemkhet and possibly Khaba, built similar structures, known as the Buried Pyramid and the Layer Pyramid, respectively.

 In the Fourth Dynasty, the Egyptians began to build "true pyramids" with smooth sides.
 The earliest of these pyramids, located at Meidum, was first constructed as a finished "tower-shaped" step pyramid like structure and later converted to a true pyramid which at some point this layer collapsed.
 Though there is disagreement among Egyptologists whether Sneferu or his predecessor Huni built the tower core, it is generally accepted Sneferu at the least was responsible for converting it to a true pyramid.
 Sneferu is also credited with building two other pyramids, the Bent Pyramid and the Red Pyramid at Dahshur, which were the first true pyramids to be built as such from the beginning.
 Though with this innovation the outwardly appearance of Egyptian stepped pyramids came to an end in favor of smooth-sided true pyramids, the pyramids that followed whose cores have been exposed all show some form of stepped pyramid at their center.

 Africa

 One of the unique structures of Igboland was the Nsude Pyramids, at the Nigerian town of Nsude, northern Igboland.
 Ten pyramidal structures were built of clay/mud.
 The first base section was 60 ft. in circumference and 3 ft. in height.
 The next stack was 45 ft. in circumference.
 Circular stacks continued, till it reached the top.
 The structures were temples for the god Ala/Uto, who was believed to reside at the top.
 A stick was placed at the top to represent the god's residence.
 The structures were laid in groups of five parallel to each other.
-Because it was built of clay/mud like the Deffufa of Nubia, time has taken its toll requiring periodic reconstruction.
+Because it was built of clay/mud, time has taken its toll requiring periodic reconstruction.